 Melia Luxembourg – A 4-star hotel located in the heart of Luxembourg City

 - Great location, walk-able distance from the Notre Dame Cathedral

-- Is pet friendly.
-Has a fitness center on site
+- It is pet friendly.
+Has a fitness center on-site

 - Mid budget hotel